ogbigboss/how-i-got-my-netflix-show-cancelled/ptxx/chxx-jan-2023/essay.md

+# Pt XX -- A section about the events of January 2023, at least

+### lots to talk about

+### essay

-### I literally wrote the below essay January 19th, apparently, though I could have misread the logs and it was before.
-Anyway.
+_I literally wrote the below essay January 19th, apparently, though I could have misread the logs and it was before.
+Anyway._

 Bigotry at it's root is divorced from morality, and words like sexism, racism, and economic classism are actually combinations of bigotry and moral assertions - divorced from the latter bigotry is revealed as a repetitive three step process eventually leading to a fourth and final step: violence!